The Chelsea Supporters Group – What’s it all about?

 If you are an existing member, your continuing support is appreciated and we’d ask you to spread the word.
 If you haven’t yet signed-up, please join.

 Remember, Chelsea Football Club is YOUR club.
-Join the CSG and help ensure that it stays that way!
+Join the CSG for FREE and help ensure that it stays that way!

 DISCLAIMER: All articles written for the Chelsea Supporters Group 2005 (CSG) are those of the author and do not represent the views of the CSG.
 The views and opinions expressed are solely that of the author credited in the article.
 The CSG do not take any responsibility for the content of its contributors.